 - This is an Israeli message to U.S. President Donald Trump to encourage him to pull out of the nuclear deal with Iran in the near future and consider a military option against the Iranian nuclear installations.

 It is not difficult to imagine what Assad felt this morning when he saw the wave of media coverage in Israel, which loudly resonated through the Arab media.
 The Israeli reports struck at Syria’s national pride, and it is reasonable to assume that even today, Assad will not admit that he was the one who started building the nuclear reactor.
 Even if the issue is mentioned in Syria, the media reports in Israel will be described as false, and attempts will be made to play up Syrian military achievements, such as successfully bringing down an Israeli fighter plane when it attacked Syrian targets.

 Was it right or wise to breach Israel’s ambiguous policy on this issue?
 Would it only encourage the Syrians to make even more dangerous moves against Israel in order to “restore national dignity?”

 We will only receive answers to these questions over time.

-This article originally appeared on the Jerusalem Center for Public Affairs website.
+This article was originally published by the Jerusalem Center for Public Affairs.